What does ‘insufficient mating material’ mean?

 - a king and bishop

-In the above scenarios the game will end in a draw, because it is not possible to mate a lone king with that material.
+In the above scenarios the game will end in a draw, because it is not possible to force mate against a lone king with that material.
 You have a king and bishop your opponent has a king and bishop?
 It’s a draw!
 A king and bishop vs a king and two knights?
 Draw!
 And so on.